katieloesch/rock-paper-scissors-react/README.md

 **3. Access the Application**

-- The development server will start on `http://localhost:3000`.
+- The development server will start at `http://localhost:3000`.
-- By default, your default web browser should automatically open and navigate to this address.
+- By default, your web browser should automatically open and navigate to this address.
-- If the browser window does not open automatically, you can manually access the application by navigating to `http://localhost:3000` in any web browser.
+- If it doesn’t, you can manually access the application by entering `http://localhost:3000` in any web browser.

 ## <a name="technologies"></a> 4.
 Technologies Used